Assistant Professor of Economics

 Nashville, TN 37235

 I am an Assistant Professor of Economics at Vanderbilt University.
+Starting August 2019, I will join the Federal Reserve Board as a Senior Economist.
 My main area of research is macroeconomics, focusing on investment dynamics over the business cycle.
 My work investigates residential investment in the housing boom and bust, inventory investment in business-cycle models, cyclical durable investment with second-hand markets, and fiscal policy in the great recession.
 I received my B.A. degree from Seoul National University (Republic of Korea) and my Ph.D. from Columbia University.

 PUBLISHED AND FORTHCOMING PAPERS

-Journal of Financial Economics, accepted (with Chamna Yoon).
+Journal of Financial Economics, forthcoming (with Chamna Yoon).

 Abstract: A standard real-options model predicts that time-to-build investment decisions could be delayed by uncertainty over future revenue.
 We quantify the first-order importance of this mechanism in the recent housing boom-bust cycle by developing and estimating a model of sequential irreversible investment with stochastic bottlenecks.
 We find that the main driver of construction delays during the boom is construction bottlenecks.
 However, further delay in construction during the bust is caused by an increase in uncertainty, which grew by 21.6% between 2002 and 2009.
 The model can account for more than one-third of the decline in residential investment between 2002 and 2009.